 Jackson's recording pace has slowed a bit over the past 17 years; he's only released five studio albums, most recently 2015's Fast Forward, which returned to pop songs and matched Jackson with kindred spirits like guitarist Bill Frisell and violinist Regina Carter.
 He again leaned on a trio of urban catalysts — New York, Berlin and New Orleans — as inspiration for songs like "If It Wasn't For You," which he performed live for FUV at a Cutting Room concert in 2015.

-FUV will rebroadcast that concert on Thursday, August 10, as we honor, at last, Jackson as one of our FUV Essentials.
-As he marks his 63rd birthday on Friday, August 11 — far from Portsmouth and the fitful post-punk album that launched his eclectic career — we celebrate a genius who never chose a predictable path and who sometimes battled depression and setbacks, but persevered to write and record again.
+FUV continues to celebrate Jackson as one of our FUV Essentials, as a genius who never chose a predictable path and who sometimes battled depression and setbacks, but persevered to write and record again.

 "I let go of trying to be clever, trying to be objective, trying to stay on top of it all," wrote Jackson in A Cure for Gravity, 19 years ago.
 "There's so much hype around, so much snobbery, so much mindless worshipping of celebrity and success.
 We all have to make an effort now and again to shut it all out, be subjective, and ask: What's really important, and meaningful, to me?"